 On the other hand, a closed-ended fund generally comes with a lock-in period within which it is not possible to sell your investment in the fund.
 Typically an investor tries to book partial profit when the market has run-up significantly to unsustainable levels.
 This redemption is allowed in the open-ended fund only.

-Though the fund management is generally process oriented whereby the fund sticks to its investment objective, fund manager still remains important, given their viewpoint counts a lot.
-You should check the overall experience of the fund manager and his team so as to ensure that your hard earned money goes into competent and deserving hands.
+Though the fund management is generally process-oriented whereby the fund sticks to its investment objective, the fund manager still remains important, given their viewpoint counts a lot.
+You should check the overall experience of the fund manager and his team so as to ensure that your hard-earned money goes into competent and deserving hands.

-We believe typically a fund manager with over 15 years of proven track record is well positioned than any other fund manager.
+We believe typically a fund manager with over 15 years of proven track record is well-positioned than any other fund manager.
 While it is undoubtedly true that past performance is no guarantee of future returns, but having an established track record provides comfort in the minds of investors given the fact that hard-earned money of investors will be at stake.
-With past track record, an investor can fairly visualize what he/she should expect out of the investment over the different time period.
+With past track record, an investor can fairly visualize what he/she should expect out of the investment over a different time period.

 Shopping for a mutual fund can be a daunting task given the plethora of options available in the capital market.
 Thus, it is important that an investor spends ample time to analyze the funds that are best suited as per their risk profile and objective.

 It is important that an investor understands the nuances associated with each of the fund selected for investment and analyze the pros and cons before taking any final investment decision.
 While you can use our fund explorer which provides you with a comprehensive picture of each fund, you can also choose to write to us.

 We are Omnipresent across social media and all it takes is just a “Hi” to start your financial journey with Groww.

 Disclaimer: The views written in this blog post are the author’s alone and does not reflect that of Groww.